-We received a new enquiry from a customer who had found Holiday Let Mortgages while looking online for a commercial mortgage to purchase a holiday let business.
+We received an enquiry from a customer looking for a commercial mortgage to purchase a holiday let business.
 TP told us that he and his wife were looking for a complete lifestyle change, both giving up current jobs in Local Authority Finance and moving into an “exciting new self-employed working life together”.

 TP told us that he had a different idea for use of the property.